 Mike leads teams of teacher authors, spiritual advisors, and scholars to envision, write, edit, and produce our printed teacher's guides.

-Glenna manages the planning and delivery of day-long and multi-day professional development programs for Catholic educators across the U.S., and manages our communications efforts.
+Shannon coordinates the planning and delivery of day-long and multi-day professional development programs for Catholic educators across the U.S.

 Academic Advisory Council